StGerman/Akuma/README.md

 ## Task fit calculation

 Akuma calculates affiliations for each person using the Naive Bayes algorithm.
 Akima will count `fit` coefficient as a prediction percentage for each person multiply on `life_time` of tasks.
 Tasks sorted for each person separately by `fit`.
-When creating assignments Copilot class chooses a oldest task with a maximum fit for the assignee person.
+When creating assignments Copilot class chooses the oldest task with a maximum fit for the assignee person.

 ## Next Steps